Developer Overview

 Checking Current Registration State on Engine

-If you need to get further results from Engine at a later date, then you will need to call the /api/v2/registration/{registrationId}
+If you need to get further results from Engine at a later date, then you will need to call the /api/v2/registration/{registrationId} endpoint in Engine while passing the proper registration ID.
+You may want to use this within your sync process to make sure you do not overwrite a more recent status from the learner launching the registration online.

 Simple Database Schema for the App

-At a minimum, you will need to track these data items in your application's database.
+At a minimum, you will need to track these data items in your application's database:

 OfflineCourseState